nikosdaridis/colorpal/README.md

 </p>

 ----
-> A color tool to extract every pixel from the screen, pick any color from a palette and save your favorite colors.
+> A color tool to extract any pixel from the screen, pick any color from a palette and save favorite colors.
 </br>
 Download the chrome extension  <a href="https://chrome.google.com/webstore/detail/colorpal-color-picker-too/mbnpegpimodgjmlbfhkkdgbcfjmgpoad">Here</a>

 ----
 ### Features:<br>
 - Color eye dropper
 - Color palette